saw-leipzig/eehbv-api/README.md

 power grid), government-funded by the German Federal Ministry of Food and Agriculture.

+The software supports an optimization process of the energy efficiency of custom machines.
+Further information can be found in the accompanying manual.

-This repository contains the backend for EEHBV, written in Python, to be used in combination with the frontend in the repository **eehbv-frontend**.
+This repository contains the backend for EEHBV, written in Python, developed and tested wit Python 3.9, to be used in combination with the frontend in the repository **eehbv-frontend**.

 ## Build docker image